Jessica Munna

 blog: Pieces Of Us + holding space for grief

-My dad passed away when I was 12 years old.
-It was a shock for my family.
-I found it incredibly hard to accept, after 7 years of malpractice litigation, that his passing was preventable but due to medical negligence informed by incentives of a profit-driven medical industry, he did not get the care he needed.
+After 7 years of malpractice litigation, it was confirmed that his passing was preventable but due to medical negligence informed by incentives of a profit-driven medical industry, he did not get the care he needed.

 In the years after his passing, my grief mixed with an anger that I noticed everywhere around and within me.
 I felt my values at odds with the world in which I lived.
 I felt alone, lost and without a place.
 I needed a change.